Skip to main content

 Delivery

-Designed for adoption, not just accuracy
+Built for adoption, not demos

 Architecture shaped by equipment and network constraints